 Residents of the Villa Medici — writers, painters, sculptors and composers — pose for a photograph on the last day of year in 1901.
 Florent Schmitt is pictured in the second row (at center, wearing the top-hat).

+To my knowledge, this work has never been recorded commercially.
+Moreover, I have been unable to find evidence of the music being performed anywhere in the past half-century.
 However, we are fortunate in that the first movement of the suite — La Procession dans la montagne — was selected by Désiré-Emile Inghelbrecht as one of five of Schmitt’s compositions the conductor led at a French National Radio Orchestra concert in memory of the composer.
 The concert occurred on October 9, 1958, approximately two months following Schmitt’s death.

 The broadcast tape from this concert has now been made available in its entirety for the first time in nearly 60 years.
 You can listen to the ORTF performance of the first movement of the suite here.
 (A special “thank you” to Eric Butruille, a faithful reader of the Florent Schmitt blog, for preparing the high-res audio file.)